Katachi Amti

 Making Katachi Amti

-12. First add ½ teaspoon mustard seeds.
+12. First, add ½ teaspoon mustard seeds.

 13. Allow them to crackle.

-14. Then add ½ teaspoon cumin seeds.
+14. Then, add ½ teaspoon cumin seeds.

-16. Then add 5 to 6 curry leaves, ¼ teaspoon turmeric powder, 1 teaspoon Kashmiri red chili powder (or red chili powder) and 2 pinches asafoetida (hing).
+16. Then, add 5 to 6 curry leaves, ¼ teaspoon turmeric powder, 1 teaspoon Kashmiri red chili powder (or red chili powder) and 2 pinches asafoetida (hing).

 17. Stir and mix well.

-18. Then add 1 small tomato (chopped).
+18. Next, add 1 chopped small tomato.

-19. Stir and mix well.
+19. Stir well.

-20. Saute till the tomatoes soften.
+20. Sauté till the tomatoes soften.

-21. Then add 2 tablespoons of the cooked chana dal which we had reserved.
+21. Then, add 2 tablespoons of the cooked chana dal which we had reserved.

-23. Sti and mix well.
+23. Mix well.

 24. Add 1 teaspoon goda masala and salt as required.

-25. Add 1 tablespoon of chopped coriander leaves.
+25. Add 1 tablespoon chopped coriander leaves.

-26. Stir and mix well.
+26. Stir well.

-27. Let the katachi amti come to a boil.
+27. Let the Katachi Amti come to a boil.

 29. Mix very well.

-31. Garnish with few coriander leaves (optional).
+31. Garnish with some coriander leaves (optional).

-32. Serve Katachi amti with puran poli or steamed rice.
+32. Serve Katachi Amti with puran poli or steamed rice.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.